Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 ![Game Boy Printer to Arduino Uno pinout](Pictures/Principle.png)

-Do not trust the image which displays an Arduino jammed with wires as it is also used for other projects, the pinout is really as simple as described.

 ## Example of fancy use

 ![Fancy use](Pictures/Setup.jpg)

+Do not trust the image which displays an Arduino Uno packed with wires as it is also used for [other projects](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor), the pinout is really as simple as described.

 ## Known flaws